Contributing to a Perl module on CPAN (using vim and GitHub)

 Search on MetaCPAN and locate MIME::Lite to see where the source code lives.
 This module did not provide the information in its META file nor in its documentation.
 (BTW Already back then I saw that it was already added in the not-yet-released version, and since then the new version was uploaded).

-Anyway, In this case I was lucky as I knew Ricardo (RJBS) uses Github so I went to his Github page and looked for the module.
+his Github page and looked for the module.
 I found the repository of MIME::Lite and forked it by pressing the fork button.

 Then I cloned my version of MIME::Lite to my disk using